FTBpro/go-workshop/README.md

 ##### Next exercises:
 For all farther exercises you can continue to write the code in this folder, (in `main.go` and later in other files)

-If you are having any issues you have reference to all exercises implementation under `/exerciseN/...`
+At any time if you are having any issues, you can use the reference for the exercise implementation under `/exerciseN/...`

 ***
 ## Exercise 1 - Ping